TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 instruction(MVQ,rg0\,rg1)
 ```

-Here `instruction(MVQ,rg0\,rg1)` expands to MVQ rg0,rg1.
-The first comma was treated as normal, separating the first and second parameters and being removed from the final parameter, however the second comma became part of the second parameter's contents itself, with the backslash being removed instead.
+Here `instruction(MVQ,rg0\,rg1)` expands to `MVQ rg0,rg1`.
+The first comma was treated as normal, separating the first and second parameters and being removed from the final text, however the second comma became part of the second parameter's contents itself, with the backslash being removed instead.

 These backslashes are distinct from those found in string escape sequences, as they are processed as part of the macro expansion, before strings even begin being parsed.
-As a result of this, backslashes being used as string escape sequences must also be double up.
+As a result of this, backslashes being used as string escape sequences must also be doubled up.

 For example: